RajeevAtla/emotion-detection/README.md

     ...
 ```

-Each class directory should use one of the canonical labels (`angry`, `disgusted`, `fearful`, `happy`, `neutral`, `sad`, `surprised`).
-Files may be PNG/JPG/JPEG; the loader always converts them to single-channel float32 tensors and assumes the FER 48x48 resolution (no automatic resizing beyond the augmentation pipeline), so keep inputs at that size.
-The training split automatically produces a stratified validation set controlled by `data.val_ratio` (10% by default).
+Each class directory uses one of the canonical labels (`angry`, `disgusted`, `fearful`, `happy`, `neutral`, `sad`, `surprised`).
+Files may be PNG/JPG/JPEG;
+the loader always converts them to single-channel float32 tensors and assumes the FER 48x48 resolution
+(no automatic resizing beyond the augmentation pipeline),
+so keep inputs at that size.
+The training split automatically produces a stratified validation set controlled by `data.val_ratio`
+(10% by default).

+TODO: add link to dataset

 ---